janet-lang/janet/README.md

 ## Docmentation

 API documentation and design documents will be added to the `doc` folder as they are written.
 As of March 2018, specifications are sparse because dst is evolving.
+Check the doc folder for an introduction of Dst as well as an overview of the bytecode format.

 ## Compiling and Running